wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/friends`

 **Description:**
-Retrieves an array of usernames that are friends of the logged in user
+Retrieves an array of users that are friends of the logged in user.
+The friend objects contain their username, profile picture path, bio and joined date.

 **Request Headers:**